How to market your startup when you have no marketing team

 Some founders hire a marketing agency at $3K-10K per month.
 Others buy a course that teaches theory without execution.
 The most common approach is to try a bit of everything: a few tweets, a blog post, one cold email campaign, and then give up when nothing works after a week.
 What all of these approaches miss is that startup marketing is a daily practice, not a project with a deadline.

-Distro takes a different approach.
-You describe your business or paste your website URL, and within minutes you have a personalized growth plan built around how to get customers for your startup specifically.
+Distro takes a different approach: it does the work for you.
+You describe your business or paste your website URL, and Distro learns your buyer profiles and the channels where they show intent, built around how to get customers for your startup specifically.
 Not generic advice.
-Your channels, your buyer profiles, your daily tasks.
+Your channels, your buyers, your voice.

 What your first week looks like

-- 2Day 2: Join 3 Reddit or community conversations where your buyers discuss the problem you solve.
+- 2Day 2: Review and approve replies to Reddit and community threads where your buyers discuss the problem you solve.

-- 3Day 3: Send 5 personalized outreach messages to people who match your buyer profile.
+- 3Day 3: Approve the personalized outreach Distro drafted for people who match your buyer profile.

-- 5Day 5: Submit to 10 directories from the backlink list Distro curated for your business type.
+- 5Day 5: Submit to a batch of directories from the backlink list Distro curated for your business type.

 Build Backlinks Fast